A classic remade

-Today I want to talk to you about a story that’s been adapted many times, I know that doesn’t narrow it down all that much lol.
+Today I am writing to talk to you about a story that’s been adapted many times, I know that doesn’t narrow it down all that much lol.
 But this was recently adapted by Netflix, into the series The Haunting of Bly Manor (fantastic series, go watch it).
 At least it was partly adapted by Netflix in this series as the series was more an amalgamation of two of Henry James’ stories.

 The story I want to talk to you about today is The Turn of the Screw.

-This novella was released in in Colliers Weekly in a serialised format in 1898, it was later collected in the same year by Macmillian and Heinemann.
+This novella was released in Colliers Weekly in a serialised format in 1898, it was later collected in the same year by Macmillian and Heinemann.

 The story opens with some unnamed characters listening to Douglas who is reading a letter/manuscript from a deceased friend, a former governess.
 This letter tells the story of the young governess when she was hired by a man who is now in charge of his young nephew and niece after the deaths of their parents, much to his displeasure.